~ WAXING LYRICAL ABOUT FEMALE ON-SCREEN BODY HAIR ~

-This irks me for two reasons: feminism and realism.
+Lack of body hair on women, in film and television, irks me for two reasons: feminism and realism.

-Shows likeThe Handmaid’s Tale, V for Vendetta, Mad Max Fury Road, Outlander, The Walking Dead and The Blue Lagoon do a brilliant job of transforming their fictional worlds into something with a level of fidelity.
+Productions like The Handmaid’s Tale, V for Vendetta, Mad Max Fury Road, Outlander, The Walking Dead and The Blue Lagoon do a brilliant job of transforming their fictional worlds into something WITH a level of fidelity.
 However, none of these settings—post-apocalyptic landscapes, dystopian countries, deserted islands, antiquated Scotland—are conducive to body hair removal, even at the best of times.

 Similarly, with hair and makeup it seems all too often attention is only paid to hair situated above the neck.

 Hair, in storytelling, has been synonymous with power ever since Delilah cut off Samson’s locks, robbing him of his herculean strength.
-So is Western (and other) society’s hairless beauty standards an attempt to nullify a woman’s power?
+So, is Western (and other) society’s hairless beauty standards an attempt to nullify a woman’s power?
 Hairlessness homogenises women.
 It also infantilises them.
-‘Standardised’, child-like women are, in theory, easier to control.
+‘Standardised’ and child-like women are, in theory, easier to control.
 Sigmund Freud claimed that a grown woman’s sexuality was, “veiled in an impenetrable obscurity.”
 Perhaps, felling the forest that grows all across a woman’s landscape is an attempt to lift that veil?
 After all, knowledge is power.

 I’m not saying every woman in Hollywood should suddenly grow out their leg hairs.
-And I’m not saying that a feminist cannot, or should not, have a manicured lady-garden.
+And I’m not declaring that a feminist cannot, or should not, have a manicured lady-garden.
 But how about, at least, having body hair represented when it would probably (or definitely) be present?